The Bankrate promise

 |Revised Pay As You Earn (REPAYE)||10% of discretionary income||20 years for undergraduate loans, 25 years for graduate or professional loans||Direct Loans; FFEL loans and Perkins Loans if consolidated||If you have graduate loans|

 |Income-Based Repayment (IBR)||10% or 15% of discretionary income, depending on loan disbursement date||20 or 25 years, depending on loan disbursement date||Direct Loans, FFEL loans; Perkins Loans if consolidated||If you don’t want to consolidate FFEL loans|

 |Income-Contingent Repayment (ICR)||The lesser of 20% of discretionary income or what you would pay on a fixed repayment plan for 12 years, adjusted according to your income||25 years||Direct Loans; parent loans, FFEL loans and Perkins Loans if consolidated||If you have parent PLUS loans|

 The best income-driven repayment plan depends on your particular financial situation and the type of loans you have.
-If you have FFEL loans, for instance, your only options without consolidating are the Income-Based Repayment Plan and the Income-Sensitive Repayment Plan.
+If you have FFEL loans, for instance, your best option to avoid consolidation is to go for the Income-Based Repayment Plan.
 If you’re a parent who took out a loan for your child’s education, your only option is the Income-Contingent Repayment Plan.